 Scanned articles will be provided in PDF format for pickup via users’ ILL accounts.
 Notification of the item’s availability and instructions for viewing will be sent to the user’s University of Delaware e-mail address.
 Books, microforms, and other non-photocopy items must be picked up at the Interlibrary Loan Office in the Morris Library or at the Marine Studies Library in Lewes.
 All users will be prompted to select an ILL pickup location when logging in to ILL for the first time.
 A valid University of Delaware ID card must be presented by all users to pick up material.
 Users will be notified by e-mail when an item is available or if there are any problems with fulfilling a request.

 The loan period for books, microforms, and other non-photocopy items is determined by the lending institution.
 Renewals are contingent upon the lending institution.
 Institutions that loan materials reserve the right to recall items at any time for their users.

-All requests for renewals of Interlibrary Loan materials must be received on or before the due date listed on the item’s bookstrap.
-If the bookstrap indicates that renewals are not permitted, the lending library has already set that restriction on their materials; renewal requests will not be processed and material must be returned by its due date.
-Otherwise, ILL staff will request one 30-day extension of the due date for renewable materials.
+All requests for renewals of Interlibrary Loan materials should be submitted on or before the due date listed on the item’s bookstrap.
+If the bookstrap indicates that renewals are not permitted, the lending library has already set that restriction on their materials and renewal requests will not be processed.
+Interlibrary Loan will request one 30-day extension of the due date for renewable materials.
 Only one 30-day extension will be granted.
 Renewal requests will not be accepted for any material that has already been renewed or that is overdue by 30 days or more.
 Renewals are granted at the discretion of the lending library; if our renewal request is denied, materials must be returned immediately to the Interlibrary Loan Office.
-Renewal requests submitted after the due date will not be honored and overdue items must be returned promptly.

 Returning Borrowed Material